 Dialysis patients who are in our hospital for COVID-19 will receive their dialysis at the hospital.
 Some of our COVID-19 dialysis patients have been grouped into treatments together to minimize the spread of the disease to other dialysis patients.
 We are closely monitoring all dialysis patients and providing everyone with masks to wear at all times during dialysis.
 Our priority is to provide everyone with the care they need and keep all patients safe at the same time.

 How has your hospital handled the increased number of people needing dialysis?

 It has been extremely challenging at times.
 The hospital I work at has reached out to other hospitals in our area to understand the region's overall availability of supplies.
 We review all of our supplies twice a day.
 We have placed orders for additional supplies with multiple vendors.
 On some occasions, we adjusted dialysis prescriptions in such a way that we can dialyze more than one patient with the same amount of supplies, but that means patients may not be receiving the highest quality of care we strive for each day.
 Decisions like this add extra stress to patients and their caregivers, as well as to the doctors and nurses.

 What can hospitals do to make sure they have enough dialysis machines and supplies for COVID-19 patients who need them?

-We’ve developed a close network of area hospitals so supplies can be shared, if needed.
+We have developed a close network of area hospitals so supplies can be shared, if needed.
 Hospitals in other areas can do that as well.
-It’s also important to look into best practices for cleaning and servicing dialysis machines more efficiently to allow you to spend more time treating patients.
+It is also important to look into best practices for cleaning and servicing dialysis machines more efficiently to allow you to spend more time treating patients.